opendistro/for-elasticsearch-docs/docs/security-configuration/generate-certificates.md

 ```

-## Get Distinguished Names
+## Get distinguished names

-If you created admin and node certificates, you must specify their DNs in `elasticsearch.yml` on all nodes:
+If you created admin and node certificates, you must specify their distinguished names (DNs) in `elasticsearch.yml` on all nodes:

 ```yml
 opendistro_security.authcz.admin_dn: